“Garden as though you will live forever. ” - William Kent

-Yalgoo prides itself as being “the place where the outback starts” which is a rather polite way of saying it is in the middle of nowhere.
-Its about 500km north east of Perth in WA.
-My great grandparents settled there following a gold rush, and later my great grandfather patrolled the rabbit proof fence with his two camels, named Gypsy and Trot.
+My great grandparents settled in Yalgoo following a gold rush, and later my great grandfather patrolled the rabbit proof fence with his two camels, named Gypsy and Trot.
 I remember my Nanna telling me how much she hated camels, as apparently they are rather grumpy animals that like to spit.

-Florence moved from Yalgoo after her husband abandoned her and his family, never to be heard from again.
-Apparently he was found murdered in a hostel in Fremantle, the motive being the theft of a few gold nuggets he was known to carry, but I don’t know if this is true.
-Florence moved to suburban Perth, and my eldest aunts remember her modest house and large vegetable patch.
-My Aunty Pam remembers “Granny didn’t have a lot.
+My Aunty Pam remembered “Granny didn’t have a lot.
 She was on a pension, 10 shillings a fortnight.
 So after she paid the rent and electricity, there wasn’t much left.
 We would eat food from the garden.
 Nasturtium leaf salads with beetroot, tomatoes, apple cucumbers, spinach, pumpkin and beans.
 I don’t remember eating any meat but I do remember going to the butcher with her.”

 Does your family have an heirloom garden?
+Do you remember your grandparents gardens?

 * I originally posted this article in January 2012, but have updated it with the photos and some extra content.